abarnes1/odin-book/README.md

 ## The Cool Stuff
   - Being able to [load multiple tiers/depths](./app/services/load_posts_tiered_comments.rb) of comments across any number of posts without triggering n+1 queries.
-  - A [pagination](./app/models/concerns/pageable.rb) concern that works well enough that it can probably be reused in the future.
+  - A [pagination](./app/models/concerns/pageable.rb) concern that works well enough that it can probably be reused in the future, although an existing gem may be a wiser choice.
   - The [soft deletable](./app/models/concerns/soft_deletable.rb) concern also turned out well.
-If I need to attach this behavior to models in the future, it is usable as-is in my opinion.
+This concern exists so deleting a post or comment will not delete child comments that belong to other users.
+If I need to attach this behavior to models in the future, it is nearly usable as-is in my opinion.
   - Nested comments.
-It turned out to be more challenging than it sounded and I'm happy I was able to find a solution.
+It turned out to be more challenging than it sounded and I'm happy I was able to find a solution that allows

 ## The Not-so-Cool Stuff
 The original plan for this project was lacking.
 Not having a better plan upfront made it too easy to rethink decisions and get stuck in refactoring without a clear end goal.